someretical/Yummers/README.md

-# Yummers 😋 (a birthday bot )
+# Yummers 😋 (a birthday bot)

 ## Interactions

 When a user has their birthday, give them a special role and make an announcement.
-User's can set which servers they want this announvement/role on.
+Users can set which servers they want this announcement/role on.

 Users also receive a list of birthday messages other users have sent.
-Messages are anonymoous by default and are only delivered on the birthday.
+Messages are anonymous by default and are only delivered on the birthday.
 Users can disable these messages.

 ## Developer considerations